A Littlewood-type identity for Robbins polynomials: Introduction

 The classical Littlewood identity\footnote{In fact, there are three different sums of Schur polynomials known as Littlewood identities.
 The most prominent one is the identity shown here.
 The other two identities provide factorizations for the sum of Schur polynomials over all partitions with even parts and over all partitions whose conjugates have even parts, respectively.} \cite{Lit50} states that the sum of Schur polynomials $s_{\lambda} (x_1,\allowbreak \dots,\allowbreak x_n)$ over all integer partitions $\lambda$ admits a surprisingly nice factorization:

 The Littlewood identity is besides the Cauchy identity one of the most influential identities in the theory of symmetric functions.
 Over the years, several generalizations and variants of the Littlewood identity have been found.
 It has various applications in representation theory as well as combinatorics, for instance, in the theory of plane partitions and alternating sign matrices (ASMs) (see, among others, \cite{Bre00,BW16,BWZJ15}).
+The first connection of such identities to ASMs was established by Warnaar in \cite{War08}, where a partition function of six-vertex model configurations corresponding to ASMs appears on the right-hand side of a Cauchy-type identity of Hall--Littlewood polynomials.

-In this paper, we present a Littlewood-type identity for modified Robbins polynomials $R^{\ast}_{\boldk}(x_{1},...,x_{n};u,v,w)$, which are three-parameter generalizations of Schur polynomials occurring as the generating function of down-arrowed monotone triangles (DAMTs); see Sections~\ref{sec:robbins} and \ref{sec:down} for detailed definitions.
+In this paper, we present a Littlewood-type identity for modified Robbins polynomials $R^{\ast}_{\boldk}(x_{1},\ldots,x_{n};u,v,w)$, which are three-parameter generalizations of Schur polynomials occurring as the generating function of down-arrowed monotone triangles (DAMTs); see Sections~\ref{sec:robbins} and \ref{sec:down} for detailed definitions.
 These objects have recently been introduced by Schreier-Aigner and the first author as a generalization of ASMs.
 In particular, we establish the following theorem, which we will prove in Section~\ref{sec:mainproof}. \begin{thm} Let $n$ be a positive integer.
 Then

 where $\pf$ denotes the Pfaffian of an upper triangular array and $\chi_{\mathrm{even}}(n)$ equals $1$ if $n$ is even and $0$ otherwise. \end{thm}

 By straightforward algebraic manipulation of \eqref{eq:Robbins_Littlewood}, we obtain another Littlewood-type identity for modified Robbins polynomials where we sum over weakly decreasing indices instead of strictly increasing indices.